Soapy Massage in Bangkok: The Complete Guide

 A typical soapy massage session in Bangkok follows a well-established sequence.
 Knowing what comes next helps you relax and enjoy the experience, especially if it is your first time.

-- Arrival and venue orientation.
 You will enter the venue and be shown to a reception or lounge area.
 Staff will explain the available packages, pricing tiers, and session lengths.
 Larger venues may offer drinks while you wait.

-- Mattress massage.
 The session concludes with a more traditional hands-on massage, often incorporating oil or lotion.
 This portion focuses on relaxation and tension relief.

-- Rinse and wrap-up.
 A final shower rinses off the soap and oil.
 Some venues offer a post-session drink or snack.

 Total session time typically runs 60 to 90 minutes, though premium packages can extend to two hours.